S73FF3N/iwedb/docs/source/turbine.rst

 The map view in the detail view shows the geographical position of the WEA.
 If no coordinates are available, the map view is not displayed.

 The other properties are listed tabular.
-The day of commissioning, dismantling and start of the contract are displayed on a timeline.
+The day of commissioning and since when the turbine is under contract are listed on a timeline.

 Analog to the wind farm, linked (Pool)projects, contracts and expert reports are listed.